 What does “under conditional contract” mean?

-Prior to signing a sale and purchase agreement, you need to provide your agent with written confirmation that you have read REA’s New Zealand Residential Property Sale and Purchase Agreement Guide, so make sure they provide you with a copy.
+Before signing a sale and purchase agreement, you need to provide your agent with written confirmation that you have read REA’s New Zealand Residential Property Sale and Purchase Agreement Guide, so make sure they provide you with a copy.

 What should the sale and purchase agreement contain?

+When you are buying a property and the time comes to sign the contract of sale and make your dream house a reality, be sure you know what to look for.
 Aside from making sure that it is drawn to your name, your sale and purchase agreement should include the following:

-- Names and addresses of both the seller and the buyer.
+- Names and addresses of both the seller and the buyer

-- The title type, eg leasehold or freehold.
+- The title type, eg leasehold or freehold

-- Things that are included or excluded in the sale such as furniture and lighting fixtures.
+- Things that are included or excluded in the sale, such as furniture and lighting fixtures

-- Details of the settlement, ie the settlement date when the buyer pays the remaining amount due for the property.
+- Details of the settlement, ie the settlement date when the buyer pays the remaining amount due for the property

-- Any conditions that need to be satisfied (by the buyer or the seller), plus the number of working days you have to complete these.
+- Any conditions that need to be satisfied (by the buyer or the seller), plus the number of working days you have to complete these